meta-fun/awesome-software-supply-chain-security/README.md

 ## Risk Management
 - [Scorecard](https://github.com/ossf/scorecard) - Scorecards is an automated tool that assesses a number of important heuristics ("checks") associated with software security and assigns each check a score of 0-10.
 - [Open Source Project Criticality Score](https://github.com/ossf/criticality_score) - Gives criticality score for an open source project

-## Dependencies Track
-- [DependencyTrack](https://github.com/orgs/DependencyTrack/repositories) - Dependency-Track is an intelligent Component Analysis platform that allows organizations to identify and reduce risk in the software supply chain.

 ## OCI Image Tools
 - [Buildah](https://github.com/containers/buildah) - A tool that facilitates building OCI images.